wyatt-herkamp/edit-xml/CONTRIBUTING.md

 ## VSCode Tips

 Due to the size of some of the XML files.
-This can cause VS Code to crash or freeze.
+This can cause VSCode to crash or freeze.

 To prevent this from happening.
 Add the following to your project's `settings.json` file: